 Acceptance of baggage by the bearer of the baggage check without complaint at the time of delivery is sufficient evidence that the baggage has been delivered in good condition and in accordance with the Contract of Carriage, unless the passenger proves otherwise.
-All claims needs to be presented by e-mail to our service centre.
+All claims needs to be presented by e-mail to our customer relations department.

-If the passenger wishes to file a claim or an action regarding damage to checked baggage, he/she must notify Carrier as soon as he/she discovers the damage, and at the latest within seven (7) days of receipt of the baggage, if report was not made at airport on arrival, claim needs to be submitted in writing to our service centre followed with pictures of damaged baggage and a confirmation on its age and value.
+If the passenger wishes to file a claim or an action regarding damage to checked baggage, he/she must notify Carrier as soon as he/she discovers the damage, and at the latest within seven (7) days of receipt of the baggage, if report was not made at airport on arrival, claim needs to be submitted in writing to our customer relations department followed with pictures of damaged baggage and a confirmation on its age and value.

 If the passenger wishes to file a claim or an action regarding delay of checked baggage, he/she must notify Carrier within twenty-one (21) days from the date the baggage has been placed at the passenger’s disposal.
-Every such notification must be made in writing or by sending e-mail to our service centre.
+Every such notification must be made in writing or by sending e-mail to our customer relations department.

 Any right to damages shall be extinguished if an action is not brought within two years of the date of arrival at destination, or the date on which the aircraft was scheduled to arrive, or the date on which the carriage stopped.
 The method of calculating the period of limitation shall be determined by the law of the court where the case is heard.